snooppr/shotstars/README.md

 **Claimed functions:**
 - [X] Shotstars scans repositories for stars added and removed with statistics for a selected time period.
-- [X] Shotstars reports the real date of the repository *(fact: developers can declare/fake/change the date of their projects, but Shotstars will not fool them, the utility will display real numbers)*.
+- [X] Shotstars reports the real date of the repository *(fact: developers can declare/fake/change the date of their projects commits, but Shotstars will not fool them, the utility will display real numbers)*.
 - [X] Shotstats will show ~ the size of any public repository.
 - [X] Shotstars will also provide a short description of the repository.
 - [X] Shotstars offers a scan history with a selection of previously registered projects for quick checking.